 The course plays around 7,100 yards from the tips, and even though the fairways are wide, the constant sea breeze brings the course's many hazards into play.
 There is a great variety of par 4s, and the par 3s have a lot of bite, including Pate's favorite: the 13th, a 175-yard, Redan-style hole with native plants, sand and deep bunkers surrounding an elevated green that slopes front to back.

-There are four golf courses at Sandestin Beach and Golf Resort, and all of them are influenced by the Gulf.
+There are four golf courses at Sandestin Golf and Beach Resort, and all of them are influenced by the Gulf.
 But none more than Sandestin's Links Course.
 Designed by Tom Jackson, this 6,700-yard golf course works its way around Choctawhatchee Bay.

 There's water on 14 holes, plenty of sand, wind and trees, so you have to be able to control your ball flight.
 Best of all, though, there are plenty of great views: No. 7, no. 8 and no. 9 are particularly scenic.